 But each for the joy of the working, and each, in his separate star,

 Shall draw the Thing as he sees it for the God of Things as They are!

 Father, Please forgive me for jumping to conclusions about others – about their motives and their actions.
-I hate this when I do it, I repent, and I ask you to cleanse me of the guilt of judging others.
+I hate this when I do it, I repent, and I ask you to cleanse me of the sin and guilt of judging others.
 Amen.